Fever is a common symptom of rheumatoid arthritis that is often overlooked by clinicians and researchers.

 Like RA, rheumatic fever affects the joints.
 But unlike RA, rheumatic fever is temporary, usually lasting only a few weeks.
-Severe cases of rheumatic fever can result in long-term heart damage, known as rheumatic heart disease.
+Severe cases of rheumatic fever can result in

 People can treat mild symptoms of fever at home with the following methods:

 - staying hydrated